Dog pregnancy

 Whelping box

 It is important to prepare for your dog giving birth.
-In any case, the bitch will need a quiet, sheltered and draught-free place to give birth and care for her puppies.
-It’s a good idea to buy or make a whelping box, preferably with a raised edge that is low enough for the bitch to step over but high enough that the puppies cannot climb over.
+In any case, the female dog will need a quiet, sheltered and draught-free place to give birth and care for her puppies.
+It’s a good idea to buy or make a whelping box, preferably with a raised edge that is low enough for the female dog to step over but high enough that the puppies cannot climb over.
 Make sure that the whelping box is in your house a few weeks before the birth of the puppies, so your dog can get used to it.
 You can place a vetbed into the whelping box and maybe some pads.
 The ideal temperature for the puppies in the whelping box is 24-27 degrees.
 It is a good idea to have a heat lamp in the house that can be used to give the puppies some extra warmth if needed.

 Other preparations

-If you are expecting a large litter, there is a chance that the bitch will not have enough milk for all of the puppies.
+If you are expecting a large litter, there is a chance that the female dog will not have enough milk for all of the puppies.
 If this is the case, you can keep some formula in the house just in case, such as Royal Canin Babydog Milk Puppy Milk or Vetoquinol Care Milkodog.
 If one of the puppies appears to grow too slowly, you can start supplementing their nutrition straight away.
 You should also have a stack of old towels at hand to rub the puppies dry after birth if necessary.
 The mother will often do this herself, but you should be prepared to help if you need to.
 We would also recommend having mucous aspirators available to suck out any mucous after birth if necessary.
 The birth of puppies can be quite a tense time and you need experience to make sure it goes well.
 For example, if you know a breeder who has experienced the birth of puppies before, they will be able to advise you or be with you when your dog goes into labour.

 Labour